Book completion counter!

 I know for sure: it’s never too late.

 - Having or have had affairs

 - Recovering from abuse or trauma

 It’s never too late to renew sexual connection.

-All it takes is a willingness to get help and try something new.
+All it takes is a willingness to take the leap and try something new.

 Help for your sex life